 The Challenge ♦ Service Summary ♦ Methodology ♦ Benefits

-Kobargo Cybersecurity Service team delivers a superior threat defense design using industry-leading security partners and technologies.
-They appropriately design and size affordably priced solutions for small and mid-sized company budgets, including a low total cost of ownership.
+Kobargo's Cybersecurity team delivers a superior threat defense design using industry-leading security partners and technologies.
+We appropriately design and size affordably-priced solutions for small and mid-sized company budgets, including low total cost of ownership.

 Gaps in visibility and coverage.
 Organizations have more locations and devices to protect, which means they often lack visibility into all internet activity, while remote and roaming users and branch offices often connect directly to the internet and have minimal protection, leaving them more vulnerable to threats.

 Damage done.
 Constantly dealing with malware, ransomware, and phishing has untrained in-house tech teams dealing with too many malware infections and phishing attacks.
 They spend a lot of time and effort clean up the mess after the damage has been done.

 Complexity squared.
 Existing security solutions are often difficult to manage, don’t scale well, aren’t reliable, or won’t integrate with other products.
 Coupled with the lack of trained personnel this makes for cost, inefficient security infrastructures that don't' protect the whole business.

 Service Summary - Problem Solved

 We assess, design, implement and manage a security solution that will protect your business from internal and external threats.

 As your security partner, we strengthen your defenses at all layers of the network with detection, visibility, and intelligence.

 Our Cybersecurity teams implement, manage and support best-of-breed security solutions that give you effective security defenses spanning the network.
 With advanced threat protection, quick detection, and dynamic containment, attacks are blocked from the DNS layer to the endpoint, through the web and email.